-When the V-Max is correctly downhauled, the leach should be loose approximately 1/3 into the sail body between the top batten and the second batten from the top.
+When the Evoq is correctly downhauled, the leach should be loose approximately 1/3 into the sail body between the top batten and the second batten from the top.
 If the sail is overpowered, you can add 1-2 cm to the downhaul.
 If you add too much downhaul, the sail will become unstable.
+As the 5 batten version has less distance between the battens, the leach will release less compared to the 4 batten version.